photo from bbc.co.uk

 Allardyce was only named England boss in July-when he succeeded Roy Hodgson after a dismal European Championship campaign.
 In fact, Allardyce-who is the former boss of Sunderland, has been in charge of England for just.one. game.
 Yikes.
 I mean, when you start a new job it is really all about observing, trying to understand the culture and making your managers proud that they have chosen you.
 Dunno-maybe it was opposite day when this whole thing went down.

 Surely, Allardyce was aware of the fact that third-party ownership of players was banned by the FA in 2008.
 I mean, even I knew this and I don’t even watch that much football.
 I am more into watching underwater basketweaving.
 And let me tell you, it is far more exciting watching that compared to England losing all the time.
 For real.
 The video showed that during the meeting with the ‘businessmen’ it is alleged that Allardyce said that it was “not a problem” to bypass the rules and that he knew of agents that were doing it pretty much all the time.
 Great.
 Bury yourself only mate, no need to drag anyone else into this mess.
-Come on, now. for real.
+Come on, now.
+For real.

-When an investment company will take a stake in the economic rights of the players-I mean, that is the short definition.
+An investment company will take a stake in the economic rights of the players-I mean, that is the short definition.
 Michel Platini, the former president of European football’s governaing body, Eufa, described it as a form of “slavery.”
 Really?
 Hmm.
 I need to think on that for a bit-but I do see the point he is TRYING to make.
 Anway, Fifa (world’s football governing body) banned the practice last May.

 Anyway, not sure what is going to happen now.
 But if Allardyce needs directions to the nearest JobCentre-I am more than happy to provide them for him.
 Yup.
 That is all.